ApprenticeAI/frapy/docs/topics/autothrottle.rst

 ======================

-This is an extension for automatically throttling crawling speed based on load of both the Scrapy server and the website you are crawling.
+This is an extension for automatically throttling crawling speed based on load of both the Frapy server and the website you are crawling.

 Design goals
 ============

 1. be nicer to sites instead of using default download delay of zero
-2. automatically adjust Scrapy to the optimum crawling speed, so the user doesn't have to tune the download delays to find the optimum one.
+2. automatically adjust Frapy to the optimum crawling speed, so the user doesn't have to tune the download delays to find the optimum one.
    The user only needs to specify the maximum concurrent requests it allows, and the extension does the rest.